Vipul-Cariappa/py-lua/README.md

 git clone https://github.com/Vipul-Cariappa/py-lua.git
 ```

-Update `premake5.lua` file: Replace `/path/to/python/header` and `/path/to/lua/header` with actual paths.
+Update `premake5.lua` file: Replace `/path/to/python/header` and `/path/to/lua/header` with actual header paths and replace `/path/to/python/shared_libraries` and `/path/to/lua/shared_libraries` with actual paths to shared libraries.

 After updating paths run premake with desired action:
 ```bash